Skip to main content

 Anonymise PII

 This setting allows you to toggle whether you want Personally Identifiable Information (PII) to be anonymised or not.
-By default it is turned on, which means any information that can be connected to an actual person is anonymised.
-But there may be reasons you do not want data to be anonymised, for example if you want let an Agent be able to handle and reason over phone numbers.
+By default this is turned on, which means any information that can be connected to an actual person is anonymised.
+But there may be reasons you do not want data to be anonymised, for example if you want let an agent be able to handle and reason over phone numbers.

 Creativity Settings

-The creativity settings allow you to control how your Agent generates responses.
-These settings work together to balance creativity, predictability, and focus in your Agent's outputs.
+The creativity settings allow you to control how your agent generates responses.
+These settings work together to balance creativity, predictability, and focus in your agent's outputs.

-The Creativity Slider adjusts the overall response style of your Agent.
+The Creativity Slider adjusts the overall response style of your agent.
 Moving this slider also automatically adjusts the Temperature and Top P values to create different response profiles:

 Lower settings: More focused, consistent responses